 If a FRO is granted by a judge, then it remains permanent unless the case is later reopened and a judge makes changes.
 To have a judge reopen a FRO case, you are required to file a motion for reconsideration or appeal.
 Judges have the ultimate power here as even if the parties want the order removed, a judge can keep the order in place for everyone's safety interests.

 If a restraining order has been granted against you and you want to appeal, then your case will need to go to the appellate court.
 Appellate courts review case records and transcripts to determine if the Superior Court judge followed the law appropriately in making his or her decision.
-All restraining order reconsideration or appeals motions must be filed within 20 days of a judge's decision granting or denying a restraining order.
+All restraining order reconsideration motions must be filed within 20 days of a judge's decision denying )or granting) a restraining order.
+All restraining order appeals must to the appellate court must be filed within 45 days of a judge's decision denying (or granting) a restraining order.
 A failure to file within this specific period will likely prevent you from ever being able to have the judge's decision changed.
 If this happens, then any motions filed will need to contain new facts and circumstances that were not considered in the previous decision.

 Restraining orders are dismissed in three basic ways: